Zaiban/fullstack-demo/README.md

 ## Fullstack demo app: TSP-Appi (työsuhdepyöräsovellus)

-The objective is to create an app for managing employee bikes.
+The objective of this app is to create a tool for managing employee bikes.
 An employee can save their bike with the app.
 The app can for example, store basic information about the bike, calculate the remaining payment plan, and keep a log of maintenance operations done on the bike.